tdtanvn/onebjs/packages/client/README.md

 ## Description

-OneB SDK for JavaScript, OneBServices Client for JS Game engines such as Cocos creator, Three.js, Pixi.js, Phaser...
+OneB SDK for JavaScript, OneBServices Client for JS Game engines such as Cocos Creator, Three.js, Pixi.js, Phaser...

 [OneB Services](https://oneb.tech) is a Game backend as a service (GBaaS)